Skip to content

 Current daemon behavior:

 • correlationId stays the audit/query key.
-Local reuse is driven by a daemon slotKey, then scoped by agent/provider/model into one durable daemon slot.
+Runtime reuse is driven by a daemon slotKey, then scoped by team/agent/profile into one durable daemon slot.

 • Resumable task types may persist Pi conversation history under .moltnet/d/pi-sessions/<encoded-slot-id>/ and reopen the most recent session file on follow-up tasks.